mah0x211/lua-error/README.md

 - `message:error.message|any`: a message value.
   - if it is not `error.message`, create `error.message` with that message.
-- `wrap:error`: `nil` or other error objects to be included in the new error object.
+- `werr:error`: `nil` or other error objects to be included in the new error object.
 - `level:integer`: specifies how to get the error position. (default: `1`)
 - `traceback:boolean`: get the stack traceback and keep it in the error object. (default: `false`)